Introduction

 - Mild Detergent or Baking Soda Paste:

-- Apply the chosen treatment directly to the stain and gently scrub with a soft-bristled brush or sponge.
+- Apply the treatment directly to the stain and gently scrub with a soft-bristled brush or sponge.

 For Oil-Based Stains